 Lastly, our review team loved the little loop on the outside of the index finger, which made hanging them up (with the wrist side down) to dry much easier whether winter camping or home at the end of a long day.

 While this model doesn't feature a name-brand waterproof breathable fabric, they thoroughly impressed.
 Not only that, but they cost $89.
 They are the best glove you can buy for the price.
 Not one other contender in our review had as good of a combination of dexterity, warmth, weather-resistance, durability, touchscreen sensitive fingers, or offered as much comfort - for the price.
-We opted to give this glove a Top Pick award over a Best Buy Award because we feel it is not only a good value but one of the better all-around overall gloves.
 To put it simply, this is one incredible value.

 The Outdoor Research Illuminator Sensor functions the best when worn in moderately cold temps (around 10F, but typically not any colder) for resort area ski and snowboarding.
 They excel in stormy or wet conditions and feature a touchscreen-enabled index finger and thumb.
 For many buyers, this could be the biggest selling point, though our testers also noted and appreciated this glove's dexterity, warmth, and durability.
 Not to mention the exceptional price tag.